Leverage Loans Held for Sale to Grow Your Borrowing Capacity

 Florida Capital Bank, a $350 million community bank based in Jacksonville, is a participant in RAFS, and, along with other shareholders, assisted the Bank in defining market needs and identifying key features of the solution.
 Florida Capital’s mortgage operation is a core business channel, with $1 billion in originations in 2016, and the institution sells virtually all production in the secondary market.
 In times of high loan demand, securing a reliable source of liquidity at cost-effective rates can be a challenge.

-“Several years ago, our mortgage volume had risen to the point of stressing the bank’s funding capacity,” said Mark Johnson, chief executive officer of Florida Capital Bank.
+“Several years ago, our mortgage volume had risen to the point of stressing the bank’s funding capacity,” said Mark Johnson, president of Florida Capital Bank.
 “We were looking for alternatives to brokered CDs, but traditional warehouse lines can be expensive and are not always available.”

 According to Johnson, RAFS was an ideal fit for Florida Capital and serves as a readily available source of collateral value to secure advances from FHLBank Atlanta.
 Because RAFS collateral value is derived from mortgages held for sale, it better matches the maturities of the assets being funded and enables Florida Capital to be more responsive to spikes and troughs in mortgage production.
 Additionally, Johnson says that RAFS is more economical and dependable than a warehouse line and has the added benefits of being automated, easy to use, and operationally friendly.